 Vinata Shetty is a certified trainer and has trained over 1000 instructors to date.
 The Reebok University Master Trainer has been a part of the fitness industry for more than 18 years now.
 She is the brand ambassador to Gatorade, the fitness drink for sports enthusiasts and has been associated with many fitness conventions as a presenter.
 She has also held many corporate seminars and workshops to make people aware of the benefits of living a fit and healthy life.
 She is also an avid writer who has been featured in major fitness and health magazines.

-“Cholesterol can be managed by lifestyle management unless you have some genetic predisposition which leads to high cholesterol levels”
+“Cholesterol can be managed by lifestyle management unless you have some genetic predisposition which leads to high cholesterol levels.”

 Cholesterol Management for a Healthier Body

 In general, cholesterol level above 240 mg/dL is considered high and anything between 200mg/dL and 239mg/dL is considered borderline.
-There are many contributing factors for this condition like:
+There are many contributing factors for this condition, like:

 - Stress Levels: When your body is stressed, it releases cortisol.
 High levels of cortisol in the body increase blood cholesterol and blood pressure which might lead to cardiac ailments.
+Read more on the effects of stress on the body

 - Lifestyle: If you have a sedentary lifestyle without adequate exercise or physical work, you have a high risk of developing a high level of cholesterol in your body.

-“There is never one contributing factor and it is very hard to say which the most contributing factor is”
+“There is never one contributing factor and it is very hard to say which the most contributing factor is.”

 Impact of High Cholesterol on your body